DuyNguyen1879/docker-lab-tutorial/content/administration.md

 ## Securing the cluster
 By default, the swarm cluster is encrypted with AES-GCM.
 Authentication between nodes partecipating into the cluster is done with mutual TLS.

 When you create a swarm the docker node designates itself as a manager node.
-By default, the manager node generates a new Certificate Authority (CA) along with a key pair, which are used to secure communications with other nodes joining the swarm.
+By default, the manager node generates a new Certificate Authority (CA) along with a key pair, made of public key ``swarm-node.crt`` and a private key ``swarm-node.key``, which are used to secure communications with other nodes joining the swarm.
 The certificates is rotated every 90 days.

 Certificates and keys are under ``/var/lib/docker/swarm/certificates/`` directory